wp-plugins/salesforce-wordpress-to-lead/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.6 =
+The default CSS changed in this release.
+If you've customized the form output, double check your form styling after upgrade.

 = 2.5 =
 Now features an importer: Generate your Web-to-Lead form at Salesforce, provide the HTML code to the plugin, then automatically import it into WordPress to Lead in a *single click*!